2023 Ultimate Guide to Premium Financed Life Insurance

 Potential clients often get nervous during this step because they mistakenly assume that an official application is a contract or some sort of commitment to do business with that company.
 It is not.
 A formal application is simply a policyowner petitioning the insurance company for an official health rating.
 Once the life insurance company declares what the insured’s health rating will be, policyowners can still decide if and how much business they choose to do with said company.

-5) Concurrently apply to third party lenders for the premium finance loan
+5) Concurrently apply to third-party lenders for the premium finance loan

 As the premium financed life insurance is being officially applied for, so too should be the premium finance loan if the first premium will be financed.
 Sometimes the policyowners choose to pay the first premium themselves to quickly lock in their current health or younger age while more complicated estate planning is being finalized.

-Doing so may also avoid future collateral issues if the policy is designed in such a way where most of that first premium is available in cash surrender value before the 2nd policy is due.
+Doing so may also avoid future collateral issues if the policy is designed in such a way that most of that first premium is available in cash surrender value before the 2nd policy is due.

 However, when premium financing is desired at the onset, the loan underwriting has a similar timeframe to policy underwriting and should be done concurrently.